 - Asialink Business' Republic of Korea Country Starter Pack provides a comprehensive guide to doing business in the Republic of Korea.

-- The Victorian Government Business Office (VGBO) located in Seoul provides tailored market intelligence, insights and guidance for your export business.
-Seoul's VGBO can also connect you with overseas buyers and industry partners in Korea.
+- The Victorian Government Trade and Investment (VGTI) office located in Seoul provides tailored market intelligence, insights and guidance for your export business.
+Seoul's VGTI can also connect you with overseas buyers and industry partners in Korea.

 - Austrade's Republic of Korea Market Profile provides further detail and facts about the Korean market.